Want to know the two biggest factors that can affect your tire pressure here in Denver? Temperature and altitude.

 An increase in temperature causes the air in tires to expand.
 Likewise, cold temperatures have the opposite effect, reducing air pressure and causing tire to flatten.
 As a result, tires filled at one temperature could no longer be correct as the temperature changes.
 And here in Colorado, temperature change is something that can happen quite rapidly, going from winter to summer temperatures in a matter of days.
 Meaning your tires can quickly be over or under inflated – impacting the way your tires will wear.

 When a car changes altitude, the external air pressure around it changes.
 The level of pressure in a tire is created from the relationship between the air in the environment and the air inside the tire.
-Climbing higher in altitude means the air offer less resistance, which creates a hire level of pressure within the tire itself.
+Climbing higher in altitude means the air offer less resistance, which creates a higher level of pressure within the tire itself.
 To keep your tires perfectly balanced, pressure should be adjusted while you are at higher altitudes and again when you make your descent.

 A tire without the correct tire pressure is harder to control and creates unnecessary wear and tear on the vehicle.
 Whether they are over or under inflated, the tires will not be able to properly grip the road, which results in longer stopping distances.
 Not only does your car have to work harder, your tires do too.